-Certify that your deployed service can and will meet the BEAD-required minimum latency and speed of 100/20 Mb per second, or greater if seeking higher application points via scoring criteria.
+Certify that the deployed project service will meet the BEAD-required minimum latency and speed of 100/20 Mb per second, or greater if seeking higher application points via scoring criteria.
 This will apply to every single location applied for.